 Video is an increasingly important part of the modern marketing funnel.
 If you haven’t explored the engagement potential that video offers, it’s time you looked at the potential for using it in your business.

 Recent video marketing statistics show that online videos will make up more than 82% of all consumer internet traffic by 2022.
-Facebook believes that video is a critical part of the future of the internet, predicting that their platform will eventually be all video and no text.
+Facebook believes that video is a critical part of the future of the internet, predicting that its platform will eventually be all video and no text.

 When you’re looking at adding videos to your funnel, it’s important to remember that there’s no such thing as “one video fits all”.
-You need to know which type of video you should use at each stage of the customer journey, and give each video a specific goal that it needs to achieve.
+You need to know which type of video you should use at each stage of the customer journey and give each video a specific goal that it needs to achieve.

 In this blog, we’re taking a look at the top 13 videos you need in your marketing funnel.
 This will help familiarize you with the most popular video options that you can build into your strategy.